sposetti/TestDocs/README.md

 ```
 <major>.<minor>.<patch>[-build sequence] e.g 1.16.3 or 1.16.4-rc.7
 ```

-If you are creating a custom image for Cloudbreak, always make sure that you are using the correct branch from cloudbreak-images git repository.
+If you are creating a custom image for Cloudbreak, always make sure that you are using the correct branch from `cloudbreak-images` repository.
 You can find the related branch based on the <major> and <minor> version numbers of Cloudbreak (e.g if you are using 1.16.3 or 1.16.4-rc.7 version of Cloudbreak then the related branch is rc-1.16).
 If you are using 2.0.1 version of Cloudbreak then the related image branch is rc-2.0.

-> Note: If you are not using the appropriate branch for creating your image then there is a chance that Cloudbreak will not be able to install the cluster successfully.
+> Note: If you do not use the appropriate branch for creating your image then there is a chance that Cloudbreak will not be able to install the cluster successfully.

 ## Packer